CanonicalLtd/maas-docs/en/api.md

 By convention the name should consist of a two-digit number, a dash, and a brief descriptive identifier consisting only of ASCII characters.
-You don't need to follow this convention, but not doing so opens you up to risks w.r.t. encoding and ordering.
+You don\'t need to follow this convention, but not doing so opens you up to risks w.r.t. encoding and ordering.
 The name must not contain any whitespace, quotes, or apostrophes.